Inventrom/boltiot-arduino-helper/README.md

 4. Navigate to the folder where boltiot-arduino-helper.zip was downloaded, and select boltiot-arduino-helper.zip.
 5. Press ok and the library is loaded to your arduino ide.

+# (Optional) Defining global API key and device id (Details of why this is needed will be added later)
+While it is a good idea to define the API key and device id as a part of the code, it is sometimes troublesome to write the corresponding code everytime you have a new project.
+You can define a global API key or device id, by using the following steps.
+1. Go to the 'libraries/BoltIoT-Arduino-Helper/src' folder inside your sketchbook folder.
+The sketchbook folder is normally 'My Documents/Arduino' folder for windows and "~/Documents/Arudino/" folder in Mac and linux.
+2. Open the file 'BoltDeviceCredentials.h' file in a text editor.
+3. Uncomment API_KEY or DEVICE_ID or both macros, whichever you want to make common across all examples.
+4. Replace the dummy values with actual value for the corresponding macro.
+5. Save and close the file.

+You are done.
+Now all you have to is include the 'BoltDeviceCredentials.h' header into any code where the macro are required.

+Please Note: You can always overwrite the global value by defining the API_KEY and DEVICE_ID macro within your code.
+The definitions in the examples will only take effect, if the corresponding definitions are not already done in the 'BoltDeviceCredentials.h' header file.

 # Examples
 Remeber to go through the Examples packaged along with this library.
-They contain a better explaination of how to use the Command Response modle for this library.
+They contain a better explaination of how to use the Command Response model for this library.
 ## Interfacing via hardware serial port
 ```
 #include <BoltIoT-Arduino-Helper.h>